DoniaKassem/AIRevenueOrc/replit.md

 - **Dec 2024**: Updated frontend API client base URL to '/api'
 - **Dec 2024**: Updated ProspectsView to use Express API instead of Supabase client
 - **Dec 2024**: Added graceful error handling for Neon driver empty table edge cases
+- **Dec 2024**: Updated AddProspectForm to use Express API instead of Supabase
+- **Dec 2024**: Added OpenAI API key configuration UI in Settings → AI Settings tab
+- **Dec 2024**: Created key resolver service for future multi-tenant support
+- **Dec 2024**: Added API endpoints for AI config status and connection testing

+## OpenAI Configuration
+To enable AI features, add your OpenAI API key:
+1. Click the "Secrets" tab in Replit (lock icon in sidebar)
+2. Add a new secret: `OPENAI_API_KEY`
+3. Paste your OpenAI API key as the value
+4. Restart the application

+You can verify the configuration in Settings → AI Settings, which shows the key status and allows you to test the connection.

 ## Next Steps
-1. Configure OpenAI API key for full AI functionality
-2. Implement authentication middleware (JWT + sessions)
+1. Implement authentication middleware (JWT + sessions)
-3. Migrate remaining Edge Functions (email, document processing)
+2. Migrate remaining Edge Functions (email, document processing)
-4. Continue frontend migration (remaining Supabase calls)
+3. Continue frontend migration (remaining Supabase calls)
-5. Implement rate limiting and security middleware
+4. Implement rate limiting and security middleware
-6. Add comprehensive testing
+5. Add comprehensive testing
-7. Set up production deployment configuration
+6. Set up production deployment configuration